MarcoPrieto2910/RuntimeCalculator/README.md

 * Automated unit test suite
 * PowerShell publishing, installation, and uninstallation scripts

+## Remaining production validation

-The next stage is to validate the collector on the real OMAX machines under normal production conditions.
+The next major validation stage is testing the collector on the real OMAX machines and production network.

-A future stage will also address centralized runtime storage so that multiple OMAX machines can contribute their runtime information to a shared location accessible by the appropriate users.

-The final storage architecture will depend on the network location, permissions, and service-account configuration available in the production environment.
+This includes:

+* Installing the collector on the actual OMAX computers.
+* Confirming the correct `MachineId` on each machine.
+* Confirming communication with each OMAX endpoint.
+* Confirming local CSV persistence.
+* Confirming access to `P:\OMAXRuntimeCollector\`.
+* Confirming that multiple machines can safely update the same shared CSV.
+* Confirming that the `.lock` file coordinates writes correctly across computers.
+* Confirming behavior when the shared network drive is temporarily unavailable.
+* Confirming normal runtime collection during real machine operation.

+The shared network integration has been tested through automated unit tests, including locking and concurrent writer scenarios, but the actual multi-computer network-share behavior has not yet been validated in the production environment.

+---

-## License
+# License

 This project is currently intended for internal use.